Managing detected flaky tests

 This guide walks through Trunk's recommended best practices for building a process around detected flaky tests in your organization.

-Step 1: Create tickets for Flaky Tests
+Step 1: Create tickets for flaky tests

 Creating Linear or Jira tickets for detected flaky tests helps to integrate flaky test fixes into your existing workflows.